-If a patient has high levels of other opiates in the system, the first dose of Suboxone will compete with the opioid molecules and replace them with the body’s opioid receptor sites.
-This can cause a rapid onset of opioid withdrawal and feelings of sickness; This precipitated withdrawal can be severe.
-It’s best to take the first dose of Suboxone when you are already in mild to moderate withdrawal.
-This should make a patient feel better, not worse.
+Suppose a patient has high levels of other opiates in the system.
+In that case, the first dose of Suboxone will compete with the opioid molecules and replace them in the body’s opioid receptor sites.
+This can cause a rapid onset of opioid withdrawal and sickness feelings; This precipitated withdrawal can be very severe.
+Prescribing doctors should carefully judge when it is safe for a patient to start the suboxone treatment.

 - dilated pupils

-It is vital that you are candid about what drugs you took and when the last time you took them, before initiating a medication-assisted therapy.
-Different drugs stay in your system for different amounts time, based on a combination of factors, including your metabolism, tolerance levels, the half-life of the specific drug and physiology of the patient.
-To avoid a Suboxone precipitated withdrawal, you should wait until all other opioids are entirely out of your bloodstream and you also need to take the medication exactly as directed.
-Mixing other drugs or alcohol with Suboxone can be extremely dangerous.
+You must be candid with your prescribing doctor about what drugs you took and when you last took them before initiating a medication-assisted therapy.
+Different drugs stay in your system for varying amounts of time, based on a combination of factors, including your metabolism, tolerance levels, the half-life of the specific drug, and physiology.

 Suboxone is a combination of buprenorphine and naloxone.
-Each of these drugs has direct effects on opioid receptors.
-Opioid receptors are responsible for the pleasure senses and euphoria caused by drugs like morphine, codeine, and heroin.
-The receptors come in different sub-types, what determines whether a drug will cause euphoria, pain relief or any of the other effects.
-Both drugs contained in Suboxone has different effects across the sub-types as well.
+Each of these drugs has direct effects on the body’s opiate receptors.
+Opiate receptors are responsible for the pleasurable senses and euphoria caused by drugs like morphine, codeine, and heroin.
+These opioid subtypes have varying effects on the receptors and determine whether a drug will cause euphoria, pain relief, or other side effects.
+Both medications contained in Suboxone have different effects across the sub-types as well.

 Suboxone Rapid Detox Treatment